-It is recommended by the United States Consumer Product Safety Commission to have at least 6 feet in all directions used as a safety zone around a swing set or playset.
-This is absolutely the minimum amount of of soft landing space you should have around your swing set.
+It is recommended by the US Consumer Product Safety Commission to have at least 6 feet in all directions, aside from the swing area.
+This is the absolute minimum amount of soft landing space you should have around your swing set.

-When it comes to the actual area where swings are located the safety zone is a little different.
-In front and back of any swings you should have a safety zone that measures twice the height of the swing to allow for ample area in case your child should fall off the swing.
-So, for example, if your swings are 8 feet tall, you would need 16 feet in the front of the swing and 16 feet in the back of the swing for the safety zone area.
+When it comes to the area where swings are located, the safety zone is a bit different.
+In front and back of any swings, you should have a safety zone that measures twice the height of the swing to allow for ample area in case your child should fall off the swing.
+So, for example, if your swings are 8 feet tall, you would need 16 feet in the front of the swing and 16 feet in the back of the swing for the safety zone.

-Keep in mind also, you would never want your swing set to be too close to other structures in your yard such as a fence, shed or your house.
-You need to leave the safety zone completely void of other structures and items including other backyard toys or clubhouses.
+It is also best to keep your swing set away from a fence, shed or your house.
+The safety zone should also be void of any other structures and items, including other backyard toys or clubhouses.

-What Protective Surface Should You Use for Your Swing Set Safety Zone?
+What Protective Surface Should You Use for Your Safety Zone?

-When choosing the type of protective surface you want you can compare each of the surface’s fall heights.
-A fall height is at what height the material will still help to cushion a child's fall.
+When choosing a protective surface, you should consider fall heights.
+A fall height is the height at which the material will cushion a child's fall.

-The fall height is rated by the actual material used as well as the depth of the material.
+The fall height is calculated by taking into consideration the material used + the depth of material laid.

-The area around your swing set should never include concrete or asphalt surfaces as these hard surfaces can lead to serious injuries especially serious head injuries.
-Always choose one of the loose-fill surfaces above for your swing set safety zone.
+The area around your swing set should never include concrete or asphalt surfaces.
+Hard surfaces can lead to serious injuries.
+Always choose a loose-fill material to lay on your ground.

-Where To Set Up Your Swing Set In Your Yard?
+Where Should You Set Up Your Swing Set In Your Yard?

-The land that you are going to place your swing set on should be relatively flat.
-This helps to make your structure more stable and secure for your kids.
+Aside from the above guidelines, the land should be made flat.
+This ensures the swing set will be stable and secure.
 You should not have to dig more than 3″ in the ground to correct any stability issues with the swing set.

-Just be sure to choose an area of your yard that has enough room for a proper safety zone that is free from other items.
-It may mean getting smaller swing set but it could also mean keeping your children safer.
+- Be sure to choose an area of your yard that has enough room for a proper safety zone